Subgap states at ferromagnetic and spiral-ordered magnetic chains in two-dimensional superconductors. I. Continuum description: Subgap bands from self-consistent numerics

-where $V_m$ is the interaction strength, $\mathbf{M}_i$ are unit vectors that are either ferromagnetically aligned or twisted into a spiral, and $\mathbf{S}_i = \sum_{\sigma,\sigma',n} \boldsymbol{\sigma}_{\sigma,\sigma'} c_{i,n,\sigma}^\dagger c_{i,n,\sigma'}$ is the electron spin operator, with $\boldsymbol{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$ the vector of Pauli matrices.
-We use a 2D lattice of dimensions $N_x \times N_y$ with periodic boundary conditions in both directions.
-The lattice sites are labeled by $i=(i_x,i_y)$, but due to the translational symmetry along the $x$ direction for the ferromagnetic case we can partially diagonalize the system by making the Fourier transformation $i_x \to k_x$.
-For spiral $\mathbf{M}_i$ with winding wave number $k_m$ we choose the spin axes such that $\mathbf{M}_i$ rotates in the spin-$(x,y)$ plane which allows us to treat the impurity scattering as a ferromagnetic interface by letting $k_x \to k_x \pm k_m$ as for the continuum model.
+Since the chains are infinite along the $x$ direction we obtain a partial diagonalization by performing the Fourier transform on $i_x$.
+For the ferromagnetic case the translational symmetry along the $x$ direction allows us to make the Fourier transformation just as $i_x \to k_x$.
+For spiral $\mathbf{M}_i$ with winding wave number $k_m$ we choose the spin axes such that $\mathbf{M}_i$ rotates in the spin-$(x,y)$ plane which allows us to treat the impurity scattering as a ferromagnetic interface by letting $k_x \to k_x \pm k_m$ as for the continuum model [see Eq.\ \eqref{eq:gauge_transf}].
 The periodic boundary conditions along $x$ are always applied to the gauge transformed basis and lead just to the standard quantization of the $k_x$, connecting smoothly to the infinite system for $N_x \to \infty$.
-All $k_x$ dependence in the Figures is with respect to this shifted momentum basis, in which the system becomes again diagonal in $k_x$.
+All $k_x$ dependence shown in the figures throughout this paper is with respect to this shifted momentum basis.

-The translational symmetry is broken along the $y$ direction by the line of impurity scatterers, which we place at the center position $i_y=0$.
-The system size is chosen large enough (e.g.\ $N_y = 70$) to suppress any influence of the periodicity along the $y$ direction, and due to the partial diagonalization we can choose large $N_x$ such as $N_x = 450$.
+The translational symmetry is broken along the $y$ direction by the line of impurity scatterers, which we place at the centre position $i_y=0$.
+The system size is chosen to be large enough to suppress any influence of the periodicity along the $y$ direction, and due to the partial diagonalization we can choose large $N_x$.
+The pairing amplitude becomes only dependent on $i_y$ and we write $\Delta_{i_y}$.